Closed Tuesdays. M-Th 11:30 AM - 3:30, 5:30 - 9:30 PM; F-Sa 11:30 AM - 3:30 PM, 5:30 - 10:30 PM; Su 12 PM - 3:30 PM, 5:30 - 9:00 PM

 Gravitas: Decor: Cost: Proximity:

-Myilai Masala has become not only my favorite vegetarian restaurant in the area, but also one of my favorite Indian restaurants.
+For years, Myilai Masala has been not only my favorite vegetarian restaurant in the area, but also one of my favorite Indian restaurants.
 That’s saying a lot because 1) there’s a lot of decent Indian restaurants out there and 2) I’m not vegetarian.
 The food is that good: this is one of the few restaurant that consistently surprises my palate.
 I just love the place especially the lunch buffets, and Dosa night on Wednesdays.
 At it’s new location, and now open 7 days a week, Myilai Masala is better than ever.

 If you’ve never experienced the cuisine of South India, you’ll discover that it’s quite unlike the Mughali cuisine that dominates the “Indian” restaurant scene in the US.
 Mughali is rooted in the cuisine of the Persian conquerors of India: meat-oriented, focused on chicken, goat, and lamb (generally leaving out pork because of Mughali’s Muslim roots, as well as beef, a nod to the sensibilities of the Hindu majority).